 If you are pursuing a career as a registered nurse in California, you have a rewarding career ahead of you.
 According to the Bureau of Labor Statistics, registered nurses across the U.S. earn an annual salary of $73,300, while registered nurses in California earn an annual salary of $113,240.
 Of course, registered nurses care more about improving the lives of their patients than earning a high salary, but the income is an appealing bonus.

-Working as a registered nurse yields multiple benefits as nurses have the opportunity to advance their careers.
+Working as a registered nurse yields multiple opportunities to advance your career.
 With a predicted shortage of doctors and physicians as the population ages, advanced practice registered nurses have the opportunity to step into roles with more responsibility.
 In many situations, nurse practitioners can serve as primary care providers for patients.
 While registered nurses make up the largest percentage of nurses in California at this time, there are also 27,601 nurse practitioners.

 Working as a registered nurse yields multiple benefits as nurses have the opportunity to advance their careers.